sandflysecurity/sandfly-processdecloak/README.md

 # How Do I Use This?

-Usage of `sandfly-decloak`:
+Usage of `sandfly-processdecloak`:

-Simply build and run 'sandfly-processdecloak' on the command line.
+Simply build and run `sandfly-processdecloak` on the command line.
 Hidden PIDs will be shown if found.

 # Examples